All About Budgets6 Consequences Of Not Using A Family Budget

 1. No Financial Documentation

-Even if you do keep receipts there is still no organization to the money coming in and going out.
+Even if you keep receipts, there is still no organization in the money coming in and going out.

-Now, if we want we can go back to 2012 when we started budgeting and created our free excel budget spreadsheet and review it.
+Now, if we want, we can go back to 2012 when we started budgeting, created our free Excel budget spreadsheet, and reviewed it.

 2. Net Worth Not Recognized Properly

-We had no idea what our net worth was before we started to use a budget.
+We had no idea what our net worth was before using a budget.

-For example, if you were in debt knowing your net worth would prompt you to perhaps find a better way to pay it off.
+For example, knowing your net worth would prompt you to find a better way to pay it off if you were in debt.

-Now we calculate our net worth every month so we can have our net worth numbers at our disposal.
+Now, we calculate our net worth every month to have our net worth numbers at our disposal.

-It’s kind of cool to see how our net worth has increased over the years since we paid our house and debt off.
+Seeing how our net worth has increased since we paid our house and debt off is astounding.

 3. Debt Was A Guess

-Honestly, we had no idea what the exact number was when it came to the debt we owed.
+We had no idea the exact amount of debt we owed.

-Yes, we had money in the bank for a house downpayment but we were not utilizing it properly.
+Yes, we had money in the bank for a house downpayment but were not utilizing it correctly.

-Our minivan was not paid off and we should have just paid it off in full even though it had zero interest on the loan.
+Our minivan was not paid off; we should have paid it off in total, even though the loan had zero interest.

-There was also rent we had to pay but received no rent receipts and we did not have renters insurance.
+We also had to pay rent but received no rent receipts and did not have renters insurance.

-We found the more research we did the better it was for us to get ahead.
+We found that the more research we did, the better it was for us to get ahead.

 4. Missed Savings Opportunities

-Any time you are not budgeting you’re missing out on savings opportunities.
+Any time you are not budgeting, you miss out on savings opportunities.

 Why?
-Well, if you budget your numbers correctly it allows you to see where your money is going.
+If you budget your numbers correctly, it allows you to see where your money is going.

-Perhaps you’re spending too much money on entertainment and eating out and it’s soaking up too much of your finances.
+Perhaps you’re spending too much on entertainment and eating out, soaking up too much of your finances.

-For example, your clothing allowance may well be over budget but you won’t know it without a budget.
+For example, your clothing allowance may be over budget, but you won’t know it without a budget.

-It was safer for us to sit on the money but now we know that maxing out our investments was a smarter move.
+Sitting on the money was safer, but now we know that maxing out our investments is smart.

-No budgeting = missed savings opportunities along with a visual of your income, debt, or your debt to income ratio.
+No budgeting = missed savings opportunities and a visual of your income, debt, or debt-to-income ratio.

-The numbers are the most important part of your family budget and they are crucial.
+The numbers are the most essential part of your family budget and are crucial.

 5. Not Knowing Where Our Money Went

-Without a family budget, we had no idea where all of our money was going unless we had asked for receipts.
+Without a family budget, we had no idea where our money was going unless we asked for receipts.

-At the time we did not ask for receipts as we do now for just about everything so we can file it for our end of month budgeting updates.
+We did not ask for receipts at the time, as we do now for just about everything, so we can file it for our end-of-month budgeting updates.

 Guessing where your money is going or forgetting that all the little expenses add up can put people into debt fast.